chiangs/AcousticLiquidatorsHRMVCSQLCRUD/README.md

 **Under Construction**

 An employee management web-app for Human Resources department using a MAMP stack consisting of Java, the Spring MVC framework, and MySQL database technologies with CRUD functionality.
 This web-app implements session control, and has a MySQL database deployed to an Apache Tomcat 8 Server.
-This is also the first time where we strictly implementing Object-Relational Mapping (ORM) by passing the command object rather than individual database column values for operations between the .jsp-controller-DAO.
+This is also the first time where we are strictly implementing Object-Relational Mapping (ORM) by passing the command object rather than individual database column values for operations between the .jsp-controller-DAO.
 The web-app is also mobile responsive and data can be viewed/manipulated with most popular mobile devices.
 The database was created with MySQL Workbench.

 This web-app is a collaborative project.
 The goal, milestone, and separation of roles/responsibilities are illustrated in the structure/flow chart image embedded in the README but can also be found in slideshow format in the root folder.
-(Acoustic Liquidators is a randomly selected team name which does not have any relation to the project itself.)
+(Acoustic Liquidators is a randomly selected team name which does not have any influence on the project itself.)
+For the project's purpose, we created the functionality of deleting an employee, however, we also included an active/inactive data column that would be used to filter employees still with company.

 Issues the team ran into:
+    Commit conflicts stalled the project at times despite adherence to document control.
+This was our first time creating a sql database and deploying it to a server, so the initial set up with child rows and naming conventions had to be traced and optimized.

-If more time were available...
+If more time were available:
+    Potential features would be a calendar integration with reminders or monitors of HR actions on an employee.
+Perhaps a direct messaging feature or email integration would also be value added to the app's functionality.

 <p align="center">
 <img src="" height="245">